 We immediately jumped on this idea and started fleshing out some possibilities.
 Having four weapons, the amount of combinations within the PLE was limited and workable.
 Using this as a basis and combining it with the knowledge that killing mines twice on the first two waves, we deduced that ‘Missiles’ would be of a higher priority than the ‘Laser’.
-This meant that we could quickly cut out all the cases in which ‘Laser’ came before ‘Missiles’ (red in the image below).
+This meant that we could quickly cut out all the cases in which ‘Laser’ came before ‘Missiles’.

-With the options halved, Aneyza made a quick comparison for the chance of each weapon appearing on each position of the PLE.
+With the options halved, Aneyza made a quick comparison (probability matrix) for the chance of each weapon appearing on each position of the PLE.

 This in turn gave us some ideas as to what we could likely expect from the PLE.
 Before going into the second night of attempts, a little cheat sheet was created to determine what we want to try out further and how to go about it.

 Due to still learning the encounter, we were limited to information about the first couple of waves.
 Luckily, we were able to get the data rather quickly, as killing the Laser on the first belt (and having Mines overcharge) drastically reduced the possibilities down to four: